lvillasen/Quantum-Teleportation-with-Qiskit-on-a-Real-Computer/README.md

 $$ \alpha|0\rangle + \beta|1\rangle $$

-- The entangled qubits are
+- The entangled qubits produced by Carol are

 $$  \frac{1}{\sqrt{2}} (|00\rangle + |11\rangle) $$

-- Alice gets the rightmost qubit and Bob the leftmost qubit  so that the quantum state of the three qubits is
+- Alice gets the rightmost qubit of the entangled pair and Bob the leftmost qubit  so that the quantum state of the three qubits is

 $$ \begin{align*}
 \frac{1}{\sqrt{2}} (|00\rangle + |11\rangle)\otimes ( \alpha|0\rangle+ \beta |1\rangle \\